 Nursing Home Abuse Charge Upped to Felony Charge

-Posted on behalf of The Bell Law Firm, PLLC on Jan 27, 2011 in Nursing Home Injury or Death
+Posted on behalf of Stewart Bell, PLLC on Jan 27, 2011 in Nursing Home Injury or Death

 An interesting case was reported in Massachusetts recently.
 A health care worker charged with a misdemeanor count of nursing home abuse has had the charge upgraded to a felony count of assault and battery to a disabled person.
 The new charge is punishable by up to 5 years in prison.The woman charged with the crime is a licensed phlebotomist and employee of the Pittsfield, MA, Berkshire Medical Center.
 She was attempting to draw blood from a 59-year-old stroke victim who is confined to a wheelchair.